sjhuskey/markdown-presentation/presentation.md

 [^1]: This is the first way.

 Another way of inserting footnotes is to include everything in line.^[Like this.
 Now everything I write in this space will appear in a footnote.
-Also, most Markdown interpreters will automatically number these notes.]
-Here, I'll show you what I mean.^[This note should be number 3. :smiley:]
+Also, some Markdown interpreters will automatically number these notes.
+However, not all interpreters will, well, interpret this style of footnote—I'm looking at you, GitHub …] Here, I'll show you what I mean.^[This note should be number 3. :smiley:]

 ### Tables